What Happens To My Super When I Die?

 For most Australians approaching retirement age, superannuation is a significant asset, and for many it is second in value only to their home.
 Clients are often surprised to learn that their superannuation does not automatically form part of their deceased estate and any directions in their Will may have no effect on super.

-When someone dies, the balance of his or her superannuation account is generally paid as a death benefit.
+When someone dies, the balance of their superannuation account is generally paid as a death benefit.
 The member can elect who is to receive that death benefit.
 Nominations can be made and changed, provided the member has capacity.

 For a nomination to take effect it must be valid at the time of death.
 If there is no nomination in place or if the nomination is valid then it is up to the trustee of the super fund to decide when and to whom benefits are paid.
 This can lead to significant unintended consequences, additional delay and expense, and stress to the deceased’s member’s family.